Ambrosiani/blogtest/about.md

 permalink: /about-me/
 ---

-In May 2022 I begin a new position as curator of digital collections at [ArkDes](https://arkdes.se/en/).
+Since May 2022, I'm Curator of Digital Collections at [ArkDes](https://arkdes.se/en/) in Stockholm, Sweden.
+I'm also the editor in chief of [Utställningskritik](https://utstallningskritik.se), beginning in 2022.

-From 2014 to 2002, I've worked as a digital media producer at [Nordiska museet](http://www.nordiskamuseet.se/en) in Stockholm, Sweden.
-In this position I've been involved in multiple projects at the museum; both web-based projects and on-site digital interactives.
+Between 2014 and 2022, I worked as digital media producer at [Nordiska museet](http://www.nordiskamuseet.se/en).
+In my work I was involved in multiple projects at the museum; both web-based projects and on-site digital interactives.

-I'm the current editor in chief of [Utställningskritik](https://utstallningskritik.se) (since 2022).

 Between 2003 and 2014, I worked in various positions at the [Nobel Museum](http://www.nobelmuseum.se/en) (also in Stockholm), mainly with exhibitions and digital media.
 In 2011–2012, I had a temporary position as web project manager at the [National Maritime Museums in Sweden](http://www.maritima.se/en/).